tasmota/mgos32-to-tasmota32/README.md

 7. Connect to the newly opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (**full Internet access needed**).
 ### ⚠️ NEEDED ⚠️ Convert to Tasmota Safeboot and update to latest Tasmota release
 8. Configure the device using Tasmota Auto configuration.
 (Configuration > Auto-configuration > Select new auto-configuration) Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with the next firmware update).
 9. Wait until the device is online again.
-Takes a few seconds
+Takes 1-2 minutes
-10. Under consoles, open the Partition Wizard and start the Safeboot Conversion by hitting the button "Start Migration".
+11. Under consoles, open the Partition Wizard and start the Safeboot Conversion by hitting the button "Start Migration".
 The conversion will update to the latest Tasmota version too.
-11. Wait until the device is online again.
-Takes 3 - 5 minutes
+12. Wait until the device is online again.
+Takes 1-2 minutes
-12. Optional: Use Partition Wizard to increase the Filesystem size to its maximum.
+13. Optional: Use Partition Wizard to increase the Filesystem size to its maximum.
 This removes all obsolete files too.

 ## Supported Devices